Hotmoka/hotmoka/README.md

 Create a `module-info.java` file inside `src/main/java`
-(right-click on the `family` project &rarr; Configure &rarr; Create module-info.java &rarr; Create), to state that this project depends on the module containing the runtime of Takamaka, needed for development:
+(right-click on the `family` project &rarr; Configure &rarr; Create module-info.java &rarr; Create), to state that this project depends on the module containing the runtime of Takamaka:

 ```java
 module family {